typisttech/sunny/README.txt

 No.
 Sunny is written by [Tang Rufus](http://tangrufus.com)

+= Can I install Sunny and CloudFlare's [offical plugin](https://wordpress.org/plugins/cloudflare/) at the same time? =

+Yes.

+= When should I install Sunny and CloudFlare's [offical plugin](https://wordpress.org/plugins/cloudflare/) at the same time? =

+Install Sunny if you want to purge CloudFlare cache automatically.
+Install the offical plugin if you can't see the real IP from visitors.

 = When does Sunny purge my cache? =

 Every time a *published* post is updated.